RedisLabs/redislabs-docs/content/rs/administering/designing-production/active-active.md

 Some replication capabilities are also included in [open source redis](https://redis.io/topics/replication).

-The Master at the top of the master-slaves tree creates a replication ID.
+The Master at the top of the master-replica tree creates a replication ID.
-This replication ID is identical for all slaves in that tree.
+This replication ID is identical for all replicas in that tree.
 When a new master is appointed, the replication ID changes but a partial sync from the previous ID is still possible.
 In a partial sync, the backlog of operations since the offset are transferred as raw operations.
-In a full sync, the data from the master is transferred to the slave as an RDB file which is followed by a partial sync.
+In a full sync, the data from the master is transferred to the replica as an RDB file which is followed by a partial sync.

 Partial synchronization requires a backlog large enough to store the data operations until connection is restored.